Kraigie/nostrum/README.md

     ```elixir
       config :mixcord,
         token: "YOUR_API_TOKEN_HERE",
-        caller: Module.Where.You.Define.Your.Handlers, <- This will likely be changed to be macro oriented soonish
+        caller: Module.Where.You.Define.Your.Handlers, # This will soon be changed to use GenStage to dispatch events.
-        num_shards: # of shards you want to use <- This will be changed very soon
+        num_shards: Integer.t # In the future this will be changed to automatically detect the correct number of shards.
     ```

 To update your version of Mixcord simply run `mix deps.update mixcord`